bhuvan454/InterviewPrep/README.md

 # Interview Resources
 This repositiory have the collection of various concepts realted to the machine learning, deep leanring, and applied scientist interviews.
-I have compiled this list to brush up ML algorithms, Deep learning algorithms, optimizers and various data reduction techinques.
-Whether you're just starting out or looking to brush up on advanced topics, you'll find valuable resources here.